minio/docs/source/operations/checklists/software.rst

    * - :octicon:`circle`
-     - (optional) Create :mc:`mc alias` for each server from your local machine for command line access to work with the MinIO deployment from a local machine
+     - (optional) Create an :mc:`mc alias` for each server with :mc:`mc alias set` from your local machine for command line access to work with the MinIO deployment from a local machine

    * - :octicon:`circle`
      - Configure :ref:`Bucket replication <minio-bucket-replication-requirements>` to duplicate contents of a bucket to another bucket location